MuhammedAkcin/MY-DEVOPS/hands-on/Kubernetes/eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

 At the end of the this hands-on training, students will be able to;

-- Learn to Create and Manage EKS Cluster with eksctl.
+- Learn to Create and Manage EKS Cluster with eksctl

 - Explain the need for persistent data management